 In 2009, a box of 10 toffees cost ₹ 5.
 We are approaching 2021, and now the same costs ₹ 20.
 The economy has inflated more than twice in the past 10 years and almost thrice in the past 15.
 Well, I don't have a problem at all.
 I am apparently now among the evil 2% of the society.
 The consumers of the world's wealth and producers of 98% of the plastics that we dump into the oceans.
 We are the masters of the machine; the AI; the future.

-I live alone in my apartment and still I am able to generate one bag of waste everyday.
-This includes food that I wasted, packaging materials made up of paper, lots of plastics and some biodegradables.
-I simply wrap them up in a polythene bag and place it outside of my door every morning without caring for its whereabouts.
+I live alone in my apartment and still, I am able to generate one bag of waste every day.
+This includes food that I wasted, packaging materials made up of paper, lots of plastics, and some biodegradables.
+I simply wrap them up in a polythene bag and place them outside of my door every morning without caring for their whereabouts.
 Somebody would pick it up and dump it on some land.
 It will never decompose and eventually reach the water bodies and finally the oceans.
 I swear that I realize what I am doing and that is why I try to keep my waste to the minimum.
 My consumption is way less than what people of my stature usually consume.
-What is unbelievable is the fact that one person produces a bucket full of waste (~1 KG) just to survive everyday.
+What is unbelievable is the fact that one person produces a bucket full of waste (~1 KG) just to survive every day.
 Think about all the people of Bangalore who fall in the 2% bracket which is approximately 200,000.
-The richies generate 200 tonnes of waste everyday and over 100,000 tonnes of waste every year.
+The riches generate 200 tonnes of waste everyday and over 100,000 tonnes of waste every year.
 That is only in this city.
 How about India as a whole?
 Is that unimaginable?
 Please remember that India's consumption is 10 times less than America's consumption.
-The evil 2% is generating enormous amounts of waste to sustain themselves everyday.
+The evil 2% is generating enormous amounts of waste to sustain themselves every day.
 Obviously, we have huge dumping grounds for dumping these wastes; the problem is - we don't have enough.
-Soon we started dumping them to large oceans, polluting them and killing marine life.
+Soon we started dumping them into large oceans, polluting them, and killing marine life.